Kaicastledine/arm_reverse_engineering_exercises/arm/objc_intro_001.md

 We move the ```selector``` - ```cnorris``` into ```r2```, store the value on the stack, load it back into ```r0```, tear down the stack frame and branch exchange to the link register.

-Here is the decompile output from Hopper for this subroutine:
+Here is the decompiled output from Hopper for this subroutine:

 ```
 void * -[MyUser printUserName](void * self, void * _cmd) {